ilia-no/web_scraper_title_description/README.md

 Scraper App with UI that scrapes title & description from website's metadata.
 Proxies and captcha resolvers are supported.
 Made by Streamlit & Cloudscraper

 ## Speed
-6.1 urls per second (13 threads, tested on 1000 urls, no proxies, 18 timeouts or other errors)
+6.1 urls per second (tested on 1000 urls, 13 threads, no proxies, 18 timeouts or other errors)

 ## Installation